Events

 ______________________________________________________________________________________

-19 March 2026, Bush House (NE) -1.01: 18:30-20:00: A book presentation by Prof. Gail Holst Warhaft, My Father and the Silver King (Colenso Books), introduced by Dr Anthony Hirst and Timothy Ashplant (KCL)
+19 March 2026, Bush House (NE) -1.01: 18:30-20:00: A book presentation by Prof. Gail Holst Warhaft, My Father and the Silver King (Colenso Books), introduced by Dr Anthony Hirst and Timothy Ashplant (KCL).
+For Bush House NE, please enter from 30 Aldwych, London, WC2B 4BG.

 Register here: https://www.eventbrite.co.uk/e/gail-holst-warhaft-and-anthony-hirst-book-presentation-tickets-1981963048832?aff=oddtdtcreator